Duncanma/Blog/content/Blog/content-taxonomy-musings.md

   * They have one or more contributors (the people who made the video, posted the video or appeared in the video… the fact that it could be any of these is a problem for another post)
   * They have zero or more tags

 While we could dig into the other two attributes, the key organizing factor in our system is really these tags.
 Tags are applied by the content creator, and are visible as a means of navigation for the users.
-Since there is no fixed set, no structure, and no enforced requirements in our tagging, I would classify our tagging system as a [folksonomy](https://en.wikipedia.org/wiki/Folksonomy) (more specifically a narrow one, if you want to get into specifics).
+Since there is no fixed set, no structure, and no enforced requirements in our tagging, I would classify our tagging system as a [folksonomy](https://en.wikipedia.org/wiki/Folksonomy) (more specifically a narrow one, if you want to be accurate).
 Essentially, every content creator is responsible for deciding what the right set of tags are for a piece of content.
 This gives great freedom, but produces terrible inconsistency.

 At the moment this post was written, we have: